superDuperCyberTechno/plow/README.md

 # Plow

-A bash script to check DNS records for a domain and its subdomains, outputting results in BIND zone file format.
+I was sick and tired of moving DNS records around manually when moving domains and name servers.
+I finally caved in and made this little tool.
+Feed this thing a domain and it will scrape all the DNS records and cram them into a BIND-valid zone file so you can simply import *that* without fiddling with all this crap.

 ## Features

-- Checks all common DNS record types: A, AAAA, MX, TXT, SRV, NS, and CNAME
+- Checks A, AAAA, MX, TXT, SRV, NS, and CNAME records
-- Outputs results in BIND-compatible zone file format
+- Outputs results in BIND-compatible zone file
 - Automatically checks 50+ common subdomains (including single letters and numbers)
-- Supports additional subdomains from file or command line
+- Supports additional subdomains from file or the CLI directly
-- Optimized to skip unnecessary checks for CNAME records

 ## Requirements